Spinach Nutrition (Spinach

 vegetables' link which can be found via the main

 vegetables index above.
-The spinach nutrients include
+The nutrients provided include

 protein, beta carotene, zinc, calcium, magnesium, iron

-and potassium.
-Spinach can be eaten raw and provides the
+This vegetable can be eaten raw and provides the

 most amount of goodness when done so as raw spinach is a